MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/getting-started/pwa-desktop.md

 ---
 description: This guide gives you an overview of the benefits of using PWA to build desktop applications.
-title: Desktop Progressive Web Apps
+title: Progressive Web Apps on desktop
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 09/02/2021
+ms.date: 09/13/2021
 ms.topic: conceptual
 ms.prod: microsoft-edge
-keywords: progressive web apps, PWA, Edge, Windows, desktop, PWABuilder
+keywords: progressive web apps, PWA, Edge, Windows, desktop, installation, integration, microsoft store
 ---
-# Desktop Progressive Web Apps
+# Progressive Web Apps   on desktop

 > [!NOTE]
 > This page focuses on the characteristics and advantages of PWAs on desktop devices.
 For more information about general PWA benefits, navigate to [The anatomy of a PWA][PwaAnatomy].